Skip to content

 --limit 0

-• The workspace directory "${COSMOS_CURATE_LOCAL_WORKSPACE_PREFIX:-$HOME}/cosmos_curate_local_workspace" mounts to /config in the container.
+• The workspace directory ${COSMOS_CURATE_LOCAL_WORKSPACE_PREFIX:-$HOME}/cosmos_curate_local_workspace mounts to /config in the container.

-Produce WebDataset Format
+Produce the WebDataset Format

 Cosmos Curator has another Shard-Dataset pipeline that takes the output of the above Split-Annotate pipeline and generates a webdataset.